UltraEngine/Documentation/CPP/Terrain_SetElevation.md

 # Terrain::SetElevation

-This method sets the height of the terrain in global space.
+This method sets the height of the terrain, taking into account its vertical scale.

 ## Syntax